lxn2/food-trucks/README.md

 ##Solution
 ###Use Cases
-As a user, some minimal functionalities I would want out of the food trucks service is 1.The ability to look at food truck options within .5 miles, 1 mile, 5 miles, etc. from exactly where I current am.
+As a user, some minimal functionalities I would want out of the food trucks service is

+1. The ability to look at food truck options within .5 miles, 1 mile, 5 miles, etc. from exactly where I current am.

-2.The ability to procure a list of food trucks that serve the type of food that I want to eat right now.
+2. The ability to procure a list of food trucks that serve the type of food that I want to eat right now.
 Today, I want tacos.

 With these in mind, I set out to design the back end of this system.